Easy Crockpot Meal: Chicken Fettucine Alfredo

 Health Benefits of Chicken

-- Contains no sugar or carbohydrates, yet consists of 27 grams of protein in just a half breast, which is 50% of your daily value.
-Due to the high amount of protein, chicken breast is an amazing fat-burning food and needed for those who are working out and trying to build muscle.
+- It contains no sugar or carbohydrates, yet consists of 27 grams of protein in just a half breast, which is 50% of your daily value.
+Due to the high amount of protein, chicken breast is a fantastic fat-burning food and needed for those who are working out and trying to build muscle.

-- Has many essential vitamins E, B6, and B12 that are found in chicken breasts.
-Vitamin B is a great source of energy and works wonders on your overall heart health.
-If you are trying to burn fat, you will need the energy that is provided through the chicken.
+- Chicken breast has many essential vitamins E, B6, and B12.
+Vitamin B is an excellent source of energy, and works wonders on your overall heart health.
+If you are trying to burn fat, you will need the energy the chicken has.
 This great food also provides 26 percent of our daily value of vitamin B6.
-B6 is important because it keeps our blood vessels healthy and wards off heart disease and strokes.
+B6 is essential because it keeps our blood vessels healthy and wards off heart disease and strokes.

 - Also contains many minerals including riboflavin, thiamin, pantothenic acid, and phosphorus

-- Has 60 percent of your daily need of niacin, which reduces your risk of many types of cancers and promotes healthy circulation, blood production, and neurological function.
+- It has 60 percent of your daily need for niacin, which reduces your risk of many types of cancers and promotes healthy circulation, blood production, and neurological function.

-- Contains 20 percent of our recommended daily value of selenium.
+- It contains 20 percent of our recommended daily value of selenium.
 This mineral is believed to help reduce the risk of cancer, as well as protects your immune system.
 It also is proven to promote healthy thyroid functioning and protect against heart disease.

 - There are significant amounts of omega-3 fatty acids in chicken breasts.
 Omega-3 fatty acids are essential for a healthy body, especially a healthy heart.

-- There is also small amounts of calcium, iron, potassium, and zinc.
+- There are also small amounts of calcium, iron, potassium, and zinc.
 Just enough to have an impact on your daily health.

-Although meat is often avoided when trying to lose weight, with the exception of those who are following the Atkins diet, the protein found in meat is essential.
-It is important that your body has enough protein when you are working out, which is why chicken is such a great choice.
+The protein found in meat is essential.
+Your body must have enough protein, especially when you are working out, which is why chicken is such a great choice.

 © 2012 Angela Michelle Schultz